clemente-xyz/flippo/README.md

 ### Cloning and running

-First of all clone the repo in your local machine by running:
+First of all, clone the repo in your local machine by running:

 ```
 $ git clone https://github.com/ClementeSerrano/flippo.git